gp-rank13/gp-hud/README.md

 **Example 2**

-Add this to a _Rackspace Script_ in order to display a custom message in the center of the screen when you press a button widget.
+Add this to a _Rackspace Script_ in order to display a custom message in the top-right corner of the screen when you press a button widget.
 ```
 Var
    HUD_Widget : Widget // Add a button widget with this name